-From phishing and malware to crypto-jacking, in 2019 the cybersecurity landscape witnessed cyberthreats that preceded its own fashion, serving organizations everywhere a cautious reminder that as much as cybersecurity and protective practices have evolved to become more advanced, such threats are dynamic – they always catch up.
+The cybersecurity landscape in 2019 witnessed cyberthreats that preceded its own fashion – from phishing and malware to crypto-jacking – serving organizations everywhere a cautious reminder that as much as cybersecurity and protective practices have evolved to become more advanced, such threats are dynamic – they always catch up.

 Source: Check Point Cyber Security Report 2020

 The fall on businesses, and rising above it

 Security risks surrounding smart devices spread and shapeshift quickly.
 In an all-things-connected world, therefore, the lack of security awareness will no longer deem cyberthreats as a matter of “if”, but rather “when” – a gruesome reminder that businesses should not downgrade a fundamental aspect as a mere afterthought.
 Are we ready?
 Its fall on organizations, as reported by Deloitte (2019) in Future of Risk in The Digital Era, can be seen in various aspects:

 - Increased complexity in tackling cybersecurity risks as cyberthreats become more sophisticated following the adoption of digital technologies that increase the potential of vcyberattacks.